CommunityToolkit/WindowsCommunityToolkit/contributing.md

 [submit a Pull Request](#pr) with a fix.

 ## <a name="pr"></a> Submitting a pull request
-For every controbution, you must:
+For every contribution, you must:

 * test your code with the [supported SDKs](readme.md#supported)
 * follow the [quality guidance](#xaml), [general rules](#rules) and [naming convention](#naming)
-* target master branch (or an appropriate rel branch if appropriate for a bug fix)
+* target master branch (or an appropriate release branch if appropriate for a bug fix)

 * If adding a new feature
     * Before starting coding, **you should open an uservoice entry** under "UWP Community Toolkit" on [Uservoice](https://wpdev.uservoice.com/forums/110705-universal-windows-platform/category/193402-uwp-community-toolkit) and start discussing with the community to see if your idea/feature is interesting enough.